Abdul Karim Barahavi

-Abdul Karim Brahui (born 15 February 1955) is a former politician in Afghanistan.
-He last served as Governor of Nimroz Province from 2010 to 2012, and before that he served as a minister in the Cabinet of Afghanistan.
-From February 2009 to August 2010, Brahui served as Minister of Refugees.
-In 2004, Brahui was appointed as Minister of Borders and Tribal Affairs.
+Abdul Karim Barahavi (Note: عبدالکریم براهویی) (born 15 February 1955) is an Afghan former politician.
+He served as Governor of Nimruz Province from 2010 to 2012.
+Prior to that, he served as a minister in the Cabinet of Afghanistan.
+From February 2009 to August 2010, Barahavi served as Minister of Refugees.
+In 2004, Barahavi was appointed as Minister of Borders and Tribal Affairs.

+Born into an Baloch family in Nimruz provinceBarahavi joined the mujahideen alliance during the Soviet invasion of Afghanistan.
+He was the co-founder and leader of the Partisans of National Liberation of Afghanistan (PNLA) and afterwards, served in the cabinet of Burhanuddin Rabbani under the Islamic State of Afghanistan.
+Barahavi fled to the Balochistan province of Iran following the Taliban's takeover of Nimruz in 1995.